Currency of Malaysia - An Essential Guide to the Malaysian Ringgit

 RM1, RM5, RM10, RM20, RM50 and RM100 are the banknotes accepted in Malaysia.
 These are issued by Bank Negara Malaysia.

-Each of these colourful notes contains a picture of Tuanku (King) Abdul Rahman, Malaysia’s first yand di-pertuan agong (paramount ruler) in its obverse while its back features pictures of Malaysia’s economic infrastructure.
+The Malaysian notes contain a picture of Tuanku (King) Abdul Rahman, country’s first yand di-pertuan agong (paramount ruler) in its obverse while its back features pictures of Malaysia’s economic infrastructure.

 Places to Exchange Currency in Malaysia

-- Banks and licensed money changers are the best option if you want the best exchange rates.
+Banks and licensed money changers are the best options if you want the best exchange rates.

-- Hotels and airports are also an option.
-However, their rates are just not as viable as the other mentioned above and are much higher.
+Hotels and airports are also an option.
+However, their rates are just not as viable as the others mentioned above and are much higher.